 Interviews are usually conducted by a panel of three or more people.

 Some interview processes also include a job-related exercise, written test, oral exam, performance test and/or assessment center.

 Reference checks will be completed prior to initiating a job offer.

 An offer of employment is made to the applicant who was determined to be the best match for the position.

 All interviewed applicants who did not get a job offer are notified—by email or letter—of the final outcome of the selection process.

 Prior to starting work, a background check will be made on most applicants offered employment.
 It may include checks of:

-If indicated in the job announcement, an applicant must satisfactorily meet required medical standards for the job in a medical examination conducted by county-designated medical staff.
+- medical examination (if indicated in the job announcement, an applicant must satisfactorily meet required medical standards for the job in a medical examination conducted by county-designated medical staff)